 - Schedule a Meeting with a Librarian — Set up an appointment to meet with a librarian via Zoom video for help finding peer-reviewed articles, storing and citing references, presentation consults, and more.

 - Request a Literature Search — Don't have time for a research consult?
 We can search the literature for you and provide citations and abstracts.
 Literature searches are free for OU-Tulsa students, residents, staff, and faculty.

-- Request a Book for Pickup — Request a book from the library and pick it up on Tuesdays 4-6 pm or Thursdays 12-2 pm.
+- Request a Book for Pickup — Request a book from the library and pick it up between 1-6pm daily.

 - Email a Library Staff Member — Contact a member of the Schusterman Library Team

 - Email for General Help — Have a question about library policies?
 Need help finding information about something not on this list?
 Send us a message at your convenience!

 Access to databases and electronic materials remains uninterrupted.